a bathroom with a toilet and shower

 Inspect the fill valve for proper operation.
 Look for cracks, damage, or leaks.
 Give the valve a light cleaning by wiping off any mineral deposits.

 Make sure the valve shuts off completely once the tank is full.
 If not, you may need to make an adjustment by turning the adjustment screw near the top of the valve.
-Don't hesitate to call the RooterPlus team for fill valve repairs.
+Don't hesitate to call the RooterPLUS! team for fill valve repairs.

 Inspect the Flush Valve Seal